 It’s a task that is often forgotten but very important to do at least once a year.
 Blocked gutters can cause many problems, such as leaking gutter joints.
 According to AXA, leaky gutter joints are among the most prominent causes of damp in people’s homes across the UK.

 To minimise the build-up of debris, such as twigs and leaves in your gutters, why not organise a professional to inspect your gutters?
-And if needed, thoroughly clean them before the winter weather arrives.
+For example check out gutter cleaning Manchester – and if needed, thoroughly clean them before the winter weather arrives.

 If you plan to tick one thing off this list, make sure you prioritise having your boiler checked professionally.
 There’s nothing worse than having no hot water and heating in your home throughout winter.
 Which is why it’s essential to get your boiler serviced at least once a year to ensure it’s in good working order.

 If you’ve been meaning to book in for a boiler replacement for some time, due to its low efficiency or because it keeps breaking down, now might be the best time to do it.

 Withstanding a boiler that isn’t working through the summer months is one thing, but it’s something else entirely through the winter!

 New insulation for your home has an abundance of benefits.
 It will, of course, keep your home much warmer, by retaining heat much better.
 In turn, it’ll save the amount you spend on your energy bills too, which is ideal ahead of one of the most expensive times of the year, Christmas!